There are many reasons you may like to become a Certified Fraud Examiner (CFE).

 Alternatively, if you prefer to attend a course in-person, there is the CFE Exam Review course, which runs over a four day period.
 In the UK, you can usually find an authorised third-party who is licenced to run the course, so you don’t have to travel to the United States to take part in one.

 Finally, there is the option to self-study for the CFE through the Fraud Examiners Manual.
 You’ll need to be able to find the time to commit to going through the manual, which is around 2,000 pages long.
-However, if you prefer learning at your own pace, and feel dedicated enough to pursuing the CFE on your own, then you may prefer this learning option.
+However, if you prefer learning at your own pace with an accounting tutor, and feel dedicated enough to pursuing the CFE on your own, then you may prefer this learning option.

 It may be difficult to decide which route of study and revision is the best for you, but hopefully, you should have gained an idea of how you like to study and revise based on your experiences at school or university.
 Even if you’re still unsure, there’s no harm in asking someone who recently studied for the CFE what their learning experience was like, and asking whether they would recommend a particular way for you to study.